 The new Audemars Piguet Royal Oak Offshore Tour Auto 2009 Chronograph (Ref.
-26278IK.GG.D002CA.01) watch is not really a new timekeeper.
-In fact, this is the same AP RO Offshore that we all know and some of us love so much, still equipped with the new AP 2326/2840 chronograph caliber, but featuring a little bit different combination of materials and colors.
+26278IK.GG.D002CA.01) is not really a new timekeeper.
+This is the same AP RO Offshore that we all know and some of us love so much, still equipped with the new AP 2326/2840 chronograph caliber, but featuring a little bit different combination of materials and colors.

 As you can see on the official photos, the new Audemars Piguet Royal Oak Offshore Tour Auto 2009 comes packed in a titanium case with a black rubber bezel and hideous-looking winding crown and push-pieces made of steel but covered with bright red rubber.